 Ryan Roberts, MD, PhD

-Ryan D. Roberts, MD, PhD, is a physician for the Division of Hematology and Oncology at Nationwide Children’s Hospital, a principal investigator for the Center for Childhood Cancer and Blood Diseases at The Research Institute at Nationwide Children’s Hospital and a member of the Translational Therapeutics research program at The James Comprehensive Cancer Center at The Ohio State University.
+Ryan D. Roberts, MD, PhD, is a physician for the Division of Hematology and Oncology at Nationwide Children’s Hospital, a principal investigator for the Center for Childhood Cancer and Blood Diseases at the Abigail Wexner Research Institute at Nationwide Children’s Hospital and a member of the Translational Therapeutics research program at The James Comprehensive Cancer Center at The Ohio State University.

 Dr. Roberts is a graduate of the Medical Scientist Training Program at the Ohio State University and of the Pediatrics Residency and Pediatric Hematology, Oncology, and BMT Fellowship at Nationwide Children’s Hospital.
 In 2016, he joined the faculty of the Research Institute at Nationwide Children’s hospital, building on the research program that he developed as a resident and fellow.

 I do the mouse work for Animal Tumor Core, which includes tail vein injections, tumor implantation, drug testing, tumor measuring, Xenogen scanning and more.

 I am originally from Chicago, Illinois, and moved to Columbus in July 2016 to begin my first year in the Molecular, Cell, and Developmental Biology (MCDB) PhD program at The Ohio State University.
 Our lab is focused on the biology of osteosarcoma, which is the most prevalent bone cancer effecting adolescents.
 Osteosarcoma is unique because unlike most other cancers it only metastasizes to the lungs.
 My research is focused on identifying and targeting the tumor-host interactions responsible for this predilection, thereby preventing metastasis.